Shashank-Reddy-Y/Signature-verification/README.md

 In the banking and financial sector, manual signature verification is a critical but deeply flawed process.
 It is time-consuming, highly subjective, and prone to human error.
 Human tellers often struggle to detect sophisticated forgeries, leading to millions of dollars in financial fraud, identity theft, and operational bottlenecks.

 ## 💡 What It Does (The Solution)
-Signare eliminates human error by utilizing a **Siamese Neural Network** (optimized via TensorFlow Lite) to verify signatures mathematically.
+Signare eliminates human error by utilizing a **Customized CNN model** (optimized via TensorFlow Lite) to verify signatures mathematically.

 1. **Enrollment:** Bank administrators create customer accounts and upload a trusted "reference" signature to a secure MongoDB database.
 2. **Verification:** When a transaction occurs, the teller uploads the physical signature presented on the check/document.